vmwarelab/cci/Opencart/README.md

 kubectl config use-context ccs:moad:open-cart
 ```

-## 6. Deploy your MySQL Database using VM Service
+## 6. Deploy your MySQL Database using VM Service and Document the MySQL Service assigned External IP -> 10.176.193.6
 ```
 kubectl create -f oc-mysql-vm.yaml
 ```
 Note: This will create the MySQL VM and the MySQL VM Service

-Document the MySQL Service assigned External IP -> 10.176.193.6
+Note: The oc-mysql-vm.yaml is included in the git repo ( Modify it according to your setup)

 ```
 kubectl get vm,vmservice,service -o wide